|HEAD||Prof. NILGES Michael / email@example.com|

 Our research topics include medically relevant molecular processes (infectious diseases, cancer, and the action of general anesthetics).
 Collaboration with experimental groups on campus, and our own experimental projects, are of fundamental importance for the group.

-We develop strategies for the structural analysis of NMR data to make experimental structure determination more reliable, and allow, for the first time, to obtain an unbiased estimate of quality of an NMR structure.
-We apply similar methods for structure prediction.
-We mostly use our homology modeling “pipeline” to answer questions about protein function.
+New strategies for the structural analysis of NMR data developed in the group make experimental structure determination more reliable, and allow to obtain an unbiased estimate of quality of an NMR structure.
 Other developments include new probabilistic methods for sequence alignment RNA structure prediction, and gene prediction by physics based genome analysis.

-We study the dynamics of protein-protein interactions by docking and molecular dynamics calculations.
-This provides us new insights into the interplay between protein flexibility and molecular recognition, and the thermodynamics of protein-ligand interactions.
+Studies on the dynamics of protein-protein interactions by docking and molecular dynamics calculations have provided new insights into the interplay between protein flexibility and molecular recognition, and the thermodynamics of protein-ligand interactions.
 The prediction of conformational changes during the binding of two proteins, or a protein and a small ligand, remains an important aim.
-Using a novel molecular dynamics method, we have obtained very encouraging results recently for the protein HasA binding to heme.

 The field of protein-ligand interactions has fundamental as well as more applied aspects.
 In several collaborations with experimental groups we use empirical strategies for ligand docking and virtual screening.
-Targets include proteins from P. falciparum, T. brucei, T. cruzi, M. tuberculosis.
-We have identified several inhibitors for proteins from P. falciparum , M. tuberculosis that could be validated experimentally.
+Targets include proteins from P. falciparum, T. brucei, T. cruzi, M. tuberculosis and B. anthracis.
+We have identified inhibitors for proteins from P. falciparum, M. tuberculosis, T. cruzi and B. anthracis that were validated experimentally.

 Keywords: Structural Bioinformatics, Molecular Dynamics, Genome Analysis, Gene Prediction, Structure Prediction, Protein-Protein Interactions, NMR data analysis